AmjadAlhajie/Amjad-Alhajie/README.md

 ## 👋 About Me

 🎓 CS student at Damascus University
-⚙ Strong Foundations In C++, and Web Development
+⚙ Strong Foundations In C++,C#, and Web Development
 🚀 Aspiring .NET Full Stack Developer With a Focus On Building Solid Backend Systems

 ## 🧰 Tech Stack